Maduro tells court "I'm not guilty — I'm a decent man" in response to drug trafficking charges

 The appearance kicks off what is likely to be months of legal proceedings in the lead-up to a potential criminal trial.
 Defense lawyers said neither Maduro nor Flores are currently seeking release on bail but could make such a request in the future.
 The next proceeding is set for March 17.

-Pollack told the court that the ousted president has health issues that will require attention, while Flores' attorney said she may have fractured or severe bruising on her ribs.
+Pollack told the court that the ousted president has health issues that will require attention, while Flores' attorney said she may have suffered fractured or severe bruising on her ribs during the capture.
 Hellerstein said both Maduro and Flores will receive medical attention.

+"Our client is in good spirits.
+We look forward to reviewing and challenging the evidence the government has," lawyers for Flores said in a statement.
+"While we would love to present our side now, we will wait to do so in court at the appropriate time.
+The first lady is aware that there is a long road ahead and is prepared."

 Maduro and his wife were apprehended by U.S. forces and brought to New York on Saturday in what President Trump said was a "large-scale strike against Venezuela and its leader" following a monthslong military buildup in the Caribbean and attempts to pressure Maduro to step down.
 Delcy Rodríguez, who served as Maduro's vice president and is his longtime confidante, was sworn in as Venezuela's interim president Monday.